-In terms of the provisions of Section 204 of the Act read with Rule 9 of the Companies (Appointment and Remuneration Personnel) Rules 2014 and other applicable provisions, the Company at its meeting held on April 23, 2024 had appointed M/s.
-RJSY & Associates, Company Secretaries (Firm Registration No: P2016MH057200) to undertake the Secretarial Audit of the Company for the Financial Year 2024-25.
+In terms of the provisions of Section 204 of the Companies Act, 2013 read with Rule 9 of the Companies (Appointment and Remuneration Personnel) Rules 2014 and all other applicable provisions, if any (including any statutory modification(s) or reenactment(s) thereof for the time being in force), the Company at its meeting held on April 24, 2023 had appointed M/s.
+RJSY & Associates, Company Secretaries (Firm Registration No: P2016MH057200) to undertake the Secretarial Audit of the Company for the Financial Year 2023-24.